vibhakamath23/Machine-Learning-for-Medical-Applications-Drug-Food-and-Drug-Drug-Interaction-Prediction-/README.md

 Draws a shared held-out sample of DDI pairs and runs both models (RF vs. GNN) head-to-head.
 Produces: accuracy comparison, per-class F1 bar charts for both models, and confusion matrices.

 #### Programmatic API
 Runs the logic of the interactive UI as hardcode for Aspirin and Warfarin.
-Can be filled in with other names for programattic usage of the tool or is helpful as a debugging/sanity check tool to make sure all parts of the Interactive UI pipeline are working correctly.
+Can be filled in with other names for programmatic usage of the tool or is helpful as a debugging/sanity check tool to make sure all parts of the Interactive UI pipeline are working correctly.

 ---